jobschepens/EW-M7E4/detailedschedule.md

 week 9 (03.06.2020)

-- Start of focus on statistics: Fitting models and Probability
+- Start of focus on statistics: Fitting models
 - Read:
-	- Poldrack - Chapter 5, 6
+	- Russel Poldrack - Chapter 5
-	- Jan Vanhove: Chapters 3, 4
+	- Jan Vanhove: Chapters 3
 - Do
 	- Foundations of Probability in R

 week 10 (10.06.2020)

+- Start of focus on statistics: Probability
+- Read:
+	- Russel Poldrack - Chapter 6
+	- Jan Vanhove: Chapters 4
+- Do
+	- Foundations of Probability in R

+week 11 (17.06.2020)

 - Foundations 1: sampling,
 - Read: